About Magistrates’ courts

 Magistrates are trained, unpaid members of their local community, who work part-time and deal with less serious criminal cases, such as minor theft, criminal damage, public disorder and motoring offences.

 As magistrates do not need to have legal qualifications, they are advised in court on matters of law, practice and procedure.
-This advice is provided by Justices’ Clerks and Assistant Justices’ Clerks.
+This advice is provided by Justices’ Legal Advisers, who are directed by senior justices’ legal advisers authorised by the Lord Chief Justice, who are called Heads of Legal Operations.

 They may also be referred to as a legal advisor.